seabass118/CryptoData-Main/README.md

-# A website to view Crypto data
+# Crypto Data web app
 ## Created using Angular and Flask